 Once you have done this, you will be sent an acknowledgement of receipt.

 You can apply at any time but we advise you to check specific deadlines per A language on the indicative test calendar.
+It is important that you submit all necessary documents by the given deadline for applications.

 Frequently Asked Questions